BenjaminEllisWard/Binary-Count-Visualizer/README.md

 # suggestions for improvement

-- Make the binary text block display the number separated by nibblets.
+- Make the binary text block display the number separated by nibbles.

-- Add a 'convert' button with a corresponding input field where you can type in a number, press convert, and it gives you the number in binary form.
-It would be cool if this functionality was synced with the add 1 button and operated on the same variable.

 - Make it pretty.

+- Make the counter/converter function with negative numbers.

+- Make a congratulations message for reaching the limit of a 14 bit number when the add1 button is clicked and value is 16383.